Laufire/ec/docs/design.rst

 Thoughts
 --------
-* **Commandlets** - plugin like mini-programmes that could acomplish specific tasks.
+* **scriptlets** - plugin like mini-programmes that could acomplish specific tasks.

 Learned
 -------
 * With experience errors get reduced.

 * Simpler structures are often robust.

+* Writting tests is a lot simpler than imagined.

 Decisions
 ---------